6. Settings#

 ../_images/NG_settings_helicopter_angle.png

-Auto zoom settings - aircraft in corridor
+Auto zoom settings - Aircraft in corridor

 The default zoom level is set to 30%.
 However, you may find 20% to be more convenient in order to have a broader view when the helicopter is within the corridor.
 It is recommended to test this setting during flight and adjust the level in the auto zoom settings according to your preference.